Need Help? Give us a call.

 Their contributions to local communities and the larger economy are unparalleled.
 Small businesses created 64% of net new jobs in the U.S. between 1993 and 2011—they’re America’s job creators for a reason.
 The personality, charm, and service they bring to our neighborhoods shouldn’t go unnoticed.

-Make sure to remember that next time you’re visiting your favorite small business.
+Make sure to keep in mind this information about the average small business owner salary the next time you’re visiting your favorite small business.

 Fundera and Qualtrics conducted a random survey of 409 small business owners and senior leadership at small businesses.
 The survey was conducted online between May 24 and May 26, 2017.